 If you have any questions or would like more information please contact Fran Greenfield, Clinical Research Coordinator at 216.445.1109.

-This study is being conducted by Dr. Kerry Levin at the Cleveland Clinic Neurological Institute.
+This study is being conducted by Kerry Levin, MD in Cleveland Clinic's Neurological Institute.

 Section of Amyotrophic Lateral Sclerosis (ALS) and Related Disorders